UncoderIO/Roota/RootA_Specification.md

 Required: *optional*

-Description: Section that describes needed log sources for the rule.
+Description: This section describes log sources required for the rule.
 It is optional but could be necessary in some cases when the detection logic doesn’t describe which log sources are required.

 ### product